Continuity of Business Enterprise Doctrine - Explained

 Under the continuity of business enterprise doctrine, before an acquisition can be treated as a tax-deferred reorganization or transaction, the actual business of the acquired firm must be retained or a significant portion of the company's assets used for the combined (new) business.
 This doctrine is used by the Internal Revenue Service (IRS) for tax treatments when firms go through reorganization.
 Usually, tax benefits are the motivator of most mergers and acquisitions, this doctrine helps the IRS to control or limit the number of transactions that can be regarded as tax-deferred.
 An acquisition that fails to meet these criteria will automatically not qualify for a preferential tax treatment despite going through a reorganization.

-Reference for Continuity Of Business Enterprise Doctrine
+Academic Research on the Continuity Of Business Enterprise Doctrine